-- Emergency room Physician charges, anesthesiology, radiology and pathology Services provided by an Out-of-Network Provider will be payable at the Network level when such Services are provided at a Network Hospital. - A treatment or Service is performed by a Specialist Physician for a listed Eligible Expense and a Network Provider is not available in the Network area.
+- Emergency room Physician charges, anesthesiology, radiology and pathology Services provided by an Out-of-Network Provider will be payable at the Network level - A treatment or Service is performed by a Specialist Physician for a listed Eligible Expense and a Network Provider is not available in the Network area.
 Benefits for such treatment will be paid at the Network level if approved by the claims Administrator prior to obtaining such treatment or Service. - Emergency Care is performed due to an Emergency Medical Condition (see "Emergency Medical Conditions" in the Definitions section of the booklet).
-Benefits for such treatment will be paid at the Network level (see the Schedule of Benefits for additional information).
+Benefits for such treatment will be paid at the Network level (see the Schedule of Benefits for additional information). - GuideStone contributes toward the cost of your coverage when participating in the Mayo Clinic Complex Care Program as a part of the GuideStone Plan.
+In some cases, GuideStone pays the full cost of eligible covered services under the GuideStone Plan as allowed by applicable law.
+In other cases, you share the cost of your coverage when participating in the Mayo Clinic Complex Care program available under the GuideStone Health Plan, or pay the full cost.